jericjan/yt-progress-tracker/README.md

 ### `pnpm start`

-Make sure to set `TEST_MODE` to `true` before running.
 It will give the app pre-made stuff that is supposed to be read from `chrome.storage`.
 There is limited functionality here unfortunately.
 Best used for when making changes to the UI.

 ### `pnpm run build`